-Cali has also helped obtain successful results for clients prior to trial.
-She has represented former government officials in a nationally publicized series of cases brought under the Freedom of Information Act.
-She has also briefed every stage of litigation, including securing a full grant of summary judgment for Georgia-Pacific LLC in a recent consumer class action.
+In addition to representing clients in high-stakes trials, Cali has also helped obtain successful results for clients prior to trial.
+Her work has included representing former State Department officials in a nationally publicized series of cases brought under the Freedom of Information Act, and she has briefed every stage of litigation, including securing a full grant of summary judgment for Georgia-Pacific LLC in a multibillion-dollar consumer class action.

 - Undergraduate: Macalester College, B.A., summa cum laude.